parsashahzeidi/Alton/BUILDING.md

 ### Windows

-If you don't have MinGW or Git, grab yourself some.
+If you don't have MinGW or Git, grab them.
 [This distro][NuwenMinGW] is Alton's go-to distro, containing MinGW and Git in a bundle.
 You can also [get CMake from here][CMakeLink]. **Make sure that CMake, Git, Make, and G++, are accessible within your _%path%_ environment variable.**

 ## Compiling